Mars-Wave/CollegeAbstractDataTypesLabs/README.md

 Inside each folder the assignment description exists inside a PDF.
 The code used to make it work is the rest of the files, which have to be compiled and ran by a c++ compiler/IDE of your choice.

-### Hope you find this repository useful.
+Hope you find this repository useful,
+MW.

+### Disclaimer:
-Disclaimer: Some of the abstract data types in the foldedrs like the linked lists and queues, as well as the trees were not coded by me.
+Some of the abstract data types in the foldedrs like the linked lists and queues, as well as the trees were not coded by me.
 All I coded was what was asked in the assignment descriptions.